GladiusClub/gladius-contracts/scf-23.md

 **Status**: In Progress

 # D5:  User Wallets creations
-- [x] Development of the automatization of the Parents,Clubs and Students
 - [x] wallet creation and secure private key storage when they log in into our platform.

+*All private keys are encrypted with encryption key stored in GCP Cloud KMS*

 **Creating Stellar wallets** for every new user in Firebase
 - [create new user cloud function](https://github.com/GladiusClub/gladius-backend/blob/main/gcp_cloud_functions/singup_function/main.py)

+- [x] Development of the automatization of the Parents,Clubs and Students

 Cloud functions **creating users for Parents, Clubs and Students** in Stellar/Soroban
 - [SignupGladiusClub](https://github.com/GladiusClub/gladius-backend/blob/main/gcp_cloud_functions/SignupGladiusClub/index.ts)